keenhenry/keenhenry.github.io/_posts/2026-04-01-python-sqlite-fts5.md

 ![Not Found](assets/img/20260401/chinese-search-not-found.png){: }
 _Empty Search Results in Chinese_

 What?!
-The search returns empty results!
+The search returns empty results.
 Why?

-After some researching and the help from Google's Gemini, I realized that I need a different tokenizer for building the FTS index.
-And one of the tools suggested by Gemini was [`jieba`][jieba] tokenizer for eastern Asian languages.
+After some research and the help from Google's Gemini, I realized that I need a different tokenizer for building the FTS index.
+One of the tools suggested by Gemini was the [`jieba`][jieba] tokenizer for East Asian languages.

 Please note that `jieba` is an *application*-level tokenizer, not the [built-in tokenizer][tokenizer] in the FTS5 extension in SQLite.
 So I had to implement some code to tokenize the text before inserting into FTS index:

+Please note that `jieba` is an *application*-level tokenizer, not the [built-in tokenizer][tokenizer] in FTS5 extension in SQLite.
+So I had to implement code to tokenize the text before inserting it into the FTS index:

 ```python
 def normalize_text_for_fts(text: str) -> str: